-Is a visionary, a unique therapist, and the founder of the Chakra Institute Retreat.
+Is the discoverer of the Microchakras, a unique therapist, and the founder of the Chakra Institute.

 One of his important contributions to the living tradition of yoga is the discovery of the 147 microchakras called Microc